-Rentals received in advance
+Rentals received in advance 8,347 9,176

-The rentals received in advance relate to: The Baker IDI Heart and Diabetes Institute's contribution to the ACS2 project which covers a 21 year lease of part of level 4; and to Monash University in respect of space given up in the Burnet Tower in exchange for 13 years rent free space in the ACS2 project.
+The rentals received in advance relate to: The Baker IDI Heart and Diabetes Institute's contribution to the ACS2 project which covers a 21-year lease of part of level 4; and to Monash University in respect of space given up in the Burnet Tower in exchange for 13 years rent-free space in the ACS2 project.

-15. Derivatives
+14. Derivatives

-Current Interest rate cap 112 Non-current Interest rate swap 3,034 3,426
+Non-current Interest rate swap 2,480 3,034

-The Institute entered into an interest rate cap transaction in 2008 whereby \$27.2 million of the secured bank loan to finance ACS2 is subject to a capped BBSW rate of 7.5% per annum for a fixed rate of 0.58% until 31 December 2015.
 In 2010, the Institute entered into an interest rate swap transaction whereby \$20.4 million of the secured bank loan to finance ACS2 is fixed at an interest rate of 6.025% (before line fees) until 30 September 2020.
 The cap and swap transactions were taken out to provide long-term protection from exposure to rising interest rates.

-16. Capital and Reserves
+15. Capital and Reserves